 A progeny test is used to benchmark the performance of a ram by comparing how his progeny perform relative to progeny from other rams in the same environment.
 In this way, rams can be compared across different flocks.

-B+LNZ Genetics Central Progeny Test (CPT) currently involves 180 rams, across nine sites (including six commercial properties and three cadet-training bases).
+B+LNZ Genetics Central Progeny Test (CPT) currently involves 180 rams, across seven sites (including six commercial properties and three cadet-training bases).

 The benchmarks created by this test underpin NZGE – the weekly large-scale across-flock and across-breed evaluation.

 The B+LNZ Genetics CPT was launched in 2002 and ran across three lowland sites.

 In 2013, the test added a comparison of performance on two hill sites, compared to the existing lowland sites.
 The same year, it also added a “genetics by environment” element, by testing the rams’ progeny generated in different environments in the same year.
 Progeny were produced through AI, with reference rams used between years and between sites to provide benchmarks for ranking rams.